 The above photo was taken in our classroom during a Public Stargaze with a guest lecturer.

 Enjoy TAO in another Language

 (we have a big planet):

-Joey models the Starman shirt from TAOAS student astronomy group.
+Joey models the Starman shirt from TAOAS (TAO Astronomical Society).

 Here's a photo of our STEM teacher's group, learning "From Earth to the Stars with STEM" on Dec.
 8:

 All those little red markers above show clumps of recent Internet connections to TAO.
 You can use the mouse wheel to enlarge the map.

-Save Roane Starry Skies is in its fourth year!
+Save Roane Starry Skies is in its seventh year!
 Founded Nov.
 4, 2007

 or if you have a comment or questions